Ahmed-Naceur/dragon5/README.md

 # A Three-Dimensional Discrete Ordinates Neutron, Photon, Electron and Positron Transport Code

-The computer code DRAGON contains a collection of models which can simulate a nuclear reactor fuel assembly neutronic behaviour.
+The computer code DRAGON contains a collection of models which can simulate a nuclear reactor fuel assembly neutronic, photonic, electronic and positronic behaviour.
 It includes all of the functions that characterize a lattice cell code, namely: the interpolation of microscopic cross sections which are supplied by means of standard libraries; resonance self-shielding calculations in multidimensional geometries; multigroup and multidimensional neutron flux calculations which can